Synkoloid Company (Artra) and Asbestos

 Legal action did not stop after the trust was formed.
 In 2011, the trust sued an insurance company for failing to provide adequate compensation for the fund.

 The ARTRA trust is now the primary avenue for compensation.
-If you believe Synkoloid played a role in your asbestos-related illness, contact a mesothelioma lawyer to help you make a claim.Get Your FREE Mesothelioma Packet
+If you believe Synkoloid played a role in your asbestos-related illness, contact a mesothelioma lawyer to help you make a successful claim.